amiller/gakkenberry/README.md

 ## Interactive Toys

-The `toys/` directory contains interactive demonstrations and animations for the hemispherical display:
+The `toys/` directory contains interactive demonstrations and animations for the hemispherical display.
+See `toys/README.md` for full details:

 ### Animated Eyeball